-The Airborne Science Program uses "core" NASA aircraft, consisting of unique highly modified science ready platforms, as well as an aircraft catalog program which consists of other government, university and aircraft commercial aircraft that have completed NASA safety reviews.
-In an effort to encourage use of "core" NASA operated aircraft, some aircraft user fees have been reduced.
+The Airborne Science Program continues to operate the core NASA aircraft, consisting of unique highly modified "science-ready" platforms, as well as an aircraft catalog program which consists of other government, university and aircraft commercial aircraft that have completed NASA safety reviews.
+In an effort to encourage use of core NASA operated aircraft, some aircraft user fees have been reduced.
 See Appendix A for the list of aircraft and their current user fees.
-The University of North Dakota will continue its role in DC-8 science management; however, the airplane will be operated by NASA Dryden Flight Research Center and based in Palmdale, CA.
+The University of North Dakota continues its role in DC-8 science management while the airplane will be operated by NASA Dryden Flight Research Center and based in Palmdale, CA.

 The program continues to provide a mix of manned and unmanned assets to conduct a variety of scientific studies.
 In addition to Appendix A, the list of available aircraft in the program can be found at http://airbornescience.nasa.gov/.
+Please note the addition of the Global Hawk and SIERRA unmanned aircraft systems for use by the NASA science community.
+The program has also partnered with the Glenn and Langley Research Centers to make available a number of other aircraft from the NASA fleet, including the newly refurbished and modified S-3 Viking (GRC) and a modified B-200 (LARC) as part of the aircraft catalog.

-The Science Mission Directorate continues to support selected interdisciplinary science instruments for community use.
-An interdisciplinary science instrument is funded by a particular science program(s), but available for use by all science programs.
+The Science Mission Directorate supports selected interdisciplinary science instruments for community use.
+An interdisciplinary science instrument is funded by one or more NASA Earth science research program(s), but is available for use by all NASA projects.
 Typically there is a team that supports the operations on the instrument, and who may or may not be part of all investigations.
 If use of an interdisciplinary science instrument is approved by the sponsoring science program manager, only the additional mission-peculiar support costs for the instrument team are requested.
 Available interdisciplinary science instruments and suitable commercial sensors with point-of-contact are listed in Appendix B and non-NASA Aircraft Platform Services in Appendix C. A list of Program Managers is in Appendix D and flight request information for Earth Observing System (EOS) Investigators can be found in Appendix E.